ChemeketaCS/csweb/content/assignments/cs162/dna/index.md

   `char[]` to a stream, it assumes it must be a null-terminated C-style string.
 Yours is not.)
 Send the chars one by one to the stream.

-- `DNAStrand substr(int start, int length) const`
+- `DNAStrand substr(int start, int substrLength) const`

   Get a new DNAStrand that contains the indicated portion of this DNAStrand.
 You will probably need/want the DNAString(int length) constructor as a helper for this.
-This should throw an `out_of_range` exception if the index or length are negative, or if the start + length would go past the end of the strand.
+This should throw an `out_of_range` exception if the index or substrLength are negative, or if the start + substrLength would go past the end of the strand.

 {{% alert info %}}